The 2024 Debra E. Bernhardt Labor Journalism Prize

 The New York Labor History Association’s Bernhardt Prize awards $1,000 to an article that exemplifies great writing for a general audience and furthers the understanding of the history of working people.
 The prize and the forum honor the vision of the late Debra E. Bernhardt, who worked in so many different realms to share the hidden histories of working people.

-JOIN US on Thursday, October 17th, 6:00-7:30pm for the Tenth Annual Bernhardt Labor Journalism Forum and Awards Ceremony, to be held at NYU’s Tamiment Library, and also livestreamed.
+The Tenth Annual Bernhardt Labor Journalism Forum and Awards Ceremony was held on October 17 at NYU’s Tamiment Library.

 FORUM – “ELECTION 2024: What’s at Stake for Labor?” with Alethia Jones (movement educator and labor studies faculty), Lucia Gomez (NYC CLC Political Director) and Eric Blanc (organizer and labor studies professor).